Knee Care in KL & PJ at CSC

 Not sure if you need professional help?
 Book a quick evaluation at one of our three KL centers.
 We’ll help you decide what’s best based on your goals and current function.

-Multimodal Non-Invasive Knee Care With Joint Mobilization & High-Tech Therapies
+Multimodal Non-Invasive Knee & Meniscus Care With Joint Mobilization & High-Tech Therapies

-Non-invasive care for the knee should go beyond general strengthening and movement training.
-At Chiropractic Specialty Center® (CSC), our methods integrate non-forceful joint mobilization with advanced physiotherapy technologies—designed to help realign the tibiofemoral, fabellotibial, and patellofemoral joints while supporting soft tissue and bone recovery.
+Non-invasive meniscus care for the knee should go beyond general strengthening and movement training.
+At Chiropractic Specialty Center® (CSC), our knee care and methods for a damaged, worn out, torn meniscus is with integrate non-forceful knee joint care that includes mobilization and advanced physiotherapy technologies—designed to help realign the tibiofemoral, fabellotibial, and patellofemoral joints while supporting soft tissue and bone recovery.

 Research highlights that gentle joint mobilization techniques can improve knee alignment, flexibility, and proprioception without forceful manipulation .
 These techniques are especially beneficial for individuals with patellofemoral tracking issues or early meniscal wear.